Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/REMOTE_SERVER_MANAGEMENT.md

 The basic syntax for this is `ssh <username>@<IP address>`.
 It'll prompt you for a password, and then you're in.

-However, there are better tools for using SSH.
+However, there are better tools for using SSH, like PuTTY.

 ### PuTTY